smadhukumar/kafka/environment-setup/environment-setup.md

 ## Introduction

 In this lab, we will show you how to prepare your work environment in Oracle Cloud Infrastructure.
-We will use cloud-shell which is a web-based terminal built into OCI console.
+We will use Cloud Shell which is a web-based terminal built into OCI console.
 To use the Cloud Shell machine, your tenancy administrator must grant your the required IAM (Identity and Access Management) policy.

 This lab is very important and we will create following resources:

 - Virtual Cloud Network
-- Source Oracle Autonomous Database
+- Source Oracle Autonomous Database.
-- Target Apache Kafka
+- Target Apache Kafka Node.
-- GoldenGate Microservices deployment

 **Make sure** you have the following compute quotas and resources available to use:

 1. ATP for Source database - 1 OCPU, 1 TB storage
-2. Virtual Machine for Apache Kafka - VM.Standard2.1
+2. Virtual Machine for Apache Kafka - VM.Standard1.1

 *Estimated lab time*: 10 minutes